RedFirebreak/PhoneManagement/README.md

 **4. Making a shortcut to start the script from anywhere (Optional)**
 Windows:
-  - Right click where you want your shortcut
+  - Right click where you want your shortcut.
-  - Go to new -> Shortcut
+  - Go to new -> Shortcut.
   - In the shortcut target box, paste and edit both the paths to your file locations:
   ```bash
     powershell.exe -noexit -ExecutionPolicy Bypass -File "c:\path\PhoneManagement\Start.ps1"
   ```
-  - Name the shortcut **we are not done!**
+  - Name the shortcut. **we are not done!**
-  - Right click the shortcut you just made
+  - Right click the shortcut you just made.
-  - Properties
+  - Properties.
-  - Find "start in", empty the line and fill in the path of PMM
+  - Find "start in", empty the line and fill in the path of PMM:
   ```bash
   "c:\path\PhoneManagement\"
   ```
-  - Hit apply and close the box
+  - Hit apply and close the box.
   - Now we're done!
-Enjoy your easy shortcut from anywhere
+Enjoy your easy shortcut from anywhere.

+# Using PMM

+Here's a small instruction manual for using PMM

+**1. Connecing all the devices**
+Before you can start managing your devices, you need to connect to your devices first.
+If you filled out the config and devices files correctly, you can use the first option in PMM to connect to all of your devices.
+**2. Using scrcpy to view screens**
+scrcpy is used for viewing your devices screens, if you downloaded scrcpy and put it in the right place, you will be able to view all of your connected screens.
+**WARNING:** This will open a flood of powershell windows, especially with many devices this can lag your computer for a bit.
+**3. Rebooting all of your devices**
+Usefull.
+After connecting will go by each device and send a reboot signal.
+**4. Installing an app**
+This one is usefull for pushing a new app to all devices.
+To push an app:
+ - Download the apk from the app and place it in the ``\PhoneManagement`` directory
+ - Go to your config.ini and fill in only exact name of the apk (including .apk)
+ - Start PMM, now you can use the install app setting
+ **5. Getting info of all devices**
+ Handy for checking temperature and cpu speed.